-Executive Director Peter Wagner is available to speak at your college or to your organization about the negative impact of mass incarceration.
-Weaving together graphics, maps, history and the law he can inform and inspire.
+Executive Director Peter Wagner and our staff are available to speak at your college or to your organization about the negative impact of mass incarceration.
+Weaving together graphics, maps, history and the law, we can inform and inspire.
 Past topics have included:

 Past talks have included keynote addresses at conferences at Harvard and Brown Universities and technical presentations at a Census Bureau Symposium, and a meeting of the National Research Council at the National Academies.